 However, perhaps it is time to start thinking about making responsible choices that will benefit the local families of these areas as well as the tourists.
 We can protect the natural awe inspiring landscapes that are being threatened by concrete cities, while helping to reduce our carbon footprint.

-Through actively engaging in responsible and sustainable travel, tourists can relax and unwind while being responsible and ethical in their choices.
+Through actively engaging in responsible and sustainable travel options, tourists can relax and unwind while being responsible and ethical in their choices.

 House sitting allows you to make responsible choices about your travel options.
 A responsible choice enables you to take careful consideration into the choice of accommodation, your destination and mode of transport based on ethical sensitivities as well as being concerned for the environment and have a keen interest in local culture.